dadada/pad-archiver/README.md

     file: 'lib/gitlab-ci.yml'
 ```

-The including CI configuration has to provide a `CI_ACCESS_TOKEN` that can push to the repo.
+The project including the CI configuration has to provide the variable `CI_ACCESS_TOKEN`.
+It must contain  a project access token that can push to the repo.